yoff/codeql/misc/lecture-live-coding/readme.md

 gh codeql database create -l python -j 0 -- CVE-2022-41892-vul
 ```

-Start VSCode from the starter repo or from `github/codeql`, and load the database.
-You should now be able to do explorative queries, for example via the `CodeQL: Quick Query` command.
+Start VSCode and install the CodeQL extension.
+Load the database we just created, and create a query.
+You should now be able to modify the example to explore the codebase.

+Later, you might want to clone `github/codeql` and start VSCode from there.
+Then you have all the queries available.

 Iterations: